The University of Montpellier Remains Committed to Combating COVID-19

 Ensuring educational continuity and strengthening support for students facing difficulties, maintaining remote work across departments and protecting essential on-site staff, continuing research and supporting partner companies… The University of Montpellier successfully adapted during the lockdown and is now moving forward with its plan to resume operations.

 Since March 16, the University, like the rest of society, has had to adapt to unprecedented rules.
-There were many urgent priorities, starting with ensuring educational continuity for the 49,000 students enrolled at UM.
+There were numerous urgent challenges, starting with ensuring the continuity of education for the 49,000 students enrolled atUM.
 Students with disabilities have not been forgotten; the Handiversité service and the Joint Service for Preventive Medicine and Health Promotion (SCMPPS) remain available to answer everyone’s questions.

-Thanks to the efforts of all teaching staff and the Directorate of Information Systems and Digital Technology (DSIN), distance learning was rolled out across the board in record time via the Moodle platform andthe University’sdigital workspace (ENT).
-Numerous books, journals, and databases that are normally available for consultation have been made accessible by the Joint Documentation Service.
+Thanks to the efforts of all teaching staff and the Directorate of Information Systems and Digital Technology (DSIN), distance learning was rolled out across the board in record time via the Moodle platform andtheUMdigital workspace (ENT).
+Numerous books, journals, and databases that are normally available for consultation were made accessible by the Joint Documentation Service.
 By-appointment loan and return services have been set up at the university libraries.

-Supporting students in need
+Supporting Students in Need

 Business continuity has, of course, depended on digital access for everyone.
-Nearly 350 computers provided by the Occitanie region have been distributed since April 16 by the university’s Logistics Department and Campus Life Department. €6,000 in digital connectivity assistance has already been allocated to the most vulnerable students to help them sign up for a data plan, upgrade their current plan, or purchase a 4G dongle.
+Nearly 350 computers provided by the Occitanie region have been distributed since April 16 by the university’s Logistics Department and Campus Life Department. €6,000 in digital connectivity assistance has already been allocated to the most financially vulnerable students to help them sign up for a data plan, upgrade their current plan, or purchase a 4G dongle.
 Amendments to internship agreements and support for students participating in international exchange programs were quickly put in place.

-To go a step further and support those hardest hit by the crisis, the University of Marseille’s Solidarity and Student Initiative Development Fund (FSDIE social) has already allocated more than €150,000 in financial aid and streamlined the application process to ensure funds are disbursed within 24 hours.
-This measure is in addition to the one-time €200 aid offered by the government to students in financial distress who have lost an internship or job, as well as to students from overseas territories who have remained in mainland France.
+To go a step further and support those most severely impacted by the crisis, theUM Solidarity and Student Initiative Development Fund (FSDIE social)UM already allocated more than 150,000 € in financial aid and streamlined the application process so that funds can be disbursed in less than 24 hours.
+This measure complements the one-time €200 payment offered by the government to students in financial distress who have lost an internship or job, as well as to students from overseas territories who have remained in mainland France.

 The SCMPPS continues to provide medical and psychological consultations by phone, as does the University Health Center (CSU), which offers its services both in person and remotely.
-Measures to combat isolation have also been implemented; students have been able to adapt their exercise routines thanks to the “On continue de bouger” website set up by SUAPS, or explore cultural content offered via the Art & Culture Department’s Facebook page.
+Measures to combat isolation have also been implemented; students have been able to adapt their exercise routines thanks to the “On continue de bouger” website set up by the SUAPS, or explore cultural content offered through the Art & Culture Department’s Facebook page.

 Supporting staff

-For staff members whose on-site presence is essential, all recommended preventive measures have been implemented by department heads.
+For employees whose on-site presence is essential, all recommended protective measures have been implemented by facility directors.
 Masks, face shields, and hand sanitizer have been provided as needed.
-A daily check-in to compile a detailed list of staff members present on site continues to be conducted.
-During this difficult time, the Human Resources Department and the UM’s support staff (occupational physicians and psychologists, clinical psychologists, coaches, social service assistants, and disability liaisons) remain more attentive than ever to the needs of staff members.
+A daily monitoring system to compile a detailed report on staff present on site continues to be maintained.
+During this difficult time, the Human Resources Department and theUM support staffUM occupational physicians and psychologists, clinical psychologists, coaches, social service assistants, and disability liaisons) remain more attentive than ever to the needs of the staff.

 Since May 11, the plan to resume in-person activities has been implemented.
 Employees who were unable to work remotely have been able to gradually return to the office in accordance with the specific guidelines established by the institution: limiting the number of people working simultaneously in the same department, regulating meetings and gatherings while continuing to prioritize electronic communication, and restricting public access to only essential services.
 To date, approximately 15% of the workforce has returned to in-person work.